Wordless comics are rare. Yet, this visual language offers a wide range of possibilities to explore, for instance:

 For all the sayings, there is a surprising amount of things you cannot tell with pictures alone.
 Words can convey better or with less effort than imagery a lot of subtle, intangible things.
 For instance, dialogues, summaries, time and place indications.
 Captions driving the story forward.
 To create a wordless story you have to replace a lot of written information by pictures.
 Silent films found a partial solution to this limitation with the title card.
 But silent films have at least two things that wordless comics lack: movement and soundtrack6.
 Both are expression and emotion amplifiers.
 Compared to Cinema, comics is a simpler medium.
 Wordless comics are even more minimal.
 But here too, the comparison falls short: there are stories one can never tell with a certain medium, and stories best for a particular form.

-Wordless comics call for a different form of reading, the reader is no longer required to read but derives a story interpretation from watching static images series.
-Can the seeds to rejuvenate narration lay in a form’s limitation?
-The musicality of words, onomatopoeia, annotations…
+Wordless comics call for a different form of reading.
+The reader is no longer required to read but derives a story interpretation from watching static images series.
+Can narrative limitation rejuvenate the form?
+The musicality of words, onomatopoeia, and annotations are lost but only to offer a different experience.

 One of the main advantages of telling a story through visuals-only is universality.
 Imagine a story anyone can understand anywhere, without any language barrier.
 Yet different cultural codes are at play in American, European and Japanese comics.
 Visual languages differ between cultures.
 Neil Cohn7 studies show striking disparities in visual literacy8 across cultures.
 Today we live in a visual era, yet words still prevail over images, and visual literacy tends to be overlooked.
 The case for using words to communicate is strong even if they leave a lot to interpretation.
 Words are everyday language, with which we communicate despite their limitation.
 Whereas films and comics stories come with a defined imagery that leaves less to the imagination of their audience than would a book of fiction.
 Even predominantly visual works such as films and comics often originate in words (a scenario, script or screenplay).